 What Is 1/10 Net 30 On An Invoice?

 Rewarding customers who pay invoices on time is worthy of your time and effort, especially given the fact that a staggering 49% of B2B invoices become overdue.
-One of the common ways that sellers reward and encourage on-time payments is by offering early payment discounts, such as 1/10 net 30.
+A common method sellers use to reward and encourage on-time payments is offering early payment discounts, such as 1/10 net 30.

 Both parties in a transaction can benefit from 1/10 net 30.
-However, these discounted payment terms may not be as widely recognized as other standard invoice payment terms, so let’s first explain the meaning of 1/10 net 30, along with the general meaning of early payment discounts, before jumping into the benefits of 1/10 net 30 payment terms.
+However, discounted payment terms aren’t as widely recognized as other standard invoice payment terms, so let’s first explain what early payment discounts are before jumping into 1/10 net 30 and the benefits of applying a 1/10 net 30 discount to customers.

 1/10 net 30 is an example of an early payment discount for an invoice on net 30 payment terms.
-At first glance, it may look confusing, but by breaking it down, you will quickly realize that 1/10 net 30 is actually a relatively simple concept to understand.
+At first glance, it may look confusing, but by breaking it down, you will quickly realize that 1/10 net 30 is actually a straightforward concept to understand.

 Let’s break it down: